HrushikeshJoshi187/John_Doe_Portfolio_Website/README.md

 # John Doe Portfolio Website 🌟

-Excited to share my sleek and responsive portfolio website! 🚀
+Excited to share new sleek and responsive portfolio website! 🚀

 This project was a great opportunity for me to take my **TailwindCSS** skills to the next level, while following the fantastic tutorial by [CodeWithSadee](https://www.youtube.com/@codewithsadee).
 Throughout this journey, I deepened my knowledge of **TypeScript** and also learned how to use the **GSAP** library for stunning, smooth animations that feel natural to the eye.
 The color selection and typography choices truly elevate the overall experience.
 Additionally, I implemented **Lenis** for smooth scrolling effects, and **EmailJS** for handling form submissions directly from the frontend in a serverless manner.
 I also implemented the **Glassmorphism** design style to enhance the visual appeal.